Alpine Eggs

 Alpine eggs on buttered toast on a tan plate.

-I started to really notice a difference in the taste of eggs years ago when I purchased a dozen free-range, local eggs from a little butcher shop near me.
+I started to really notice a difference in the taste of eggs years ago when I purchased some free-range, local eggs from a little butcher shop near me.
 Those eggs were from chickens that had been allowed to roam the barnyard and feed on what chickens naturally like to eat.
-The yolks were bright orange and the taste!
+The yolks were bright orange, and the taste!
 There was just no comparison.

-Because we can’t always get free-range, local eggs, I’ve been looking for egg dishes that I can enjoy with the more readily available grocery store eggs.
-This Alpine Eggs recipe precisely fits that bill.
+But because we can’t always get local eggs, I really appreciate recipes that make the most of readily available grocery store eggs.
+This Alpine Eggs recipe is perfect for those.
 And talk about easy!
 It’s only eggs, cheese, and a little butter, but my word is it good!

 This is an old recipe with European origins.
 It’s known to have appeared in Mrs. Beeton’s, which was first published in 1861 and is thought to be called “Alpine” because she used Swiss cheese in the recipe.